marianol/JasperServer-for-PHP/README.markdown

 * Set the Webserver Document Root: "./web_root"
 * Add "./resources/" to the include path of your PHP.ini
 * Modify "./resources/config.php" to match your JS and App instalation paths and URLs
+* For the SSO integration implemented in this sample to work, Jasper and this sample must be in the same domain

 ### Instalation Step by Step How-To